JHawkley/babel-plugin-transform-named-imports/README.md

 3. Rewrite the original import to lead to the file in which `myFunc` was declared:

         import myFunc from 'node_modules/mymodule/myFunc.js';

+## Options
+* `webpackConfig: string` - The location of your Webpack configuration file, relative to the project root.
+The default value is `"./webpack.config.js"`.

+* `webpackConfigIndex: number` - The index of the configuration to use, in the case that the Webpack configuration is a [multi-config](https://webpack.js.org/configuration/configuration-types/#exporting-multiple-configurations).
+This will have no effect if the configuration is not in the multi-config format.
+The default value is `0`.

+* `transformDefaultImports: boolean` - If set to `true`, the plugin will attempt to transform default imports and exports.
+This may extend the build time, however it can be useful when your code makes references to `index` modules often.
+The default value is `false`.

 ## FAQ
 1. **Why is my webpack configuration required?**